“A global economic crisis is here and I’ve already lost a portion of my investment. Do I need to get out now?”

 All my own assets are invested and it’s hard to manage my emotions.

-However, selling your investments and withdrawing from the market is the wrong thing to do.
+However, selling your investments and withdrawing from the market when things are volatile is the wrong thing to do.

 As long as your portfolio follows some basic rules – you’ll have only experienced temporary discomfort.